 Saturday 2:30pm and 7:30pm

 Mary Poppins is recommended for a general audience.
-As an advisory to adults who might bring young people, Disney recommends Mary Poppins for ages 6 and up.
-Children under the age of 3 will not be admitted into the theatre.
-All persons aged 16 or under must be accompanied and sat next to the accompanying adult.
-They may not sit on their own within the auditorium.
-If children do have separate seats you could be refused entry.
-All persons entering the theatre, regardless of age, must have a ticket.
+As an advisory to adults bringing young people, Mary Poppins is recommended for ages 7 and up, children under the age of 5 will not be admitted into the theatre.
+All guests aged 16 or under must be accompanied and seated next to the accompanying adult, they may not sit on their own within the auditorium.
+You could be refused entry if children are seated by themselves.
+All guests entering the theatre, regardless of age, must have a ticket.

 Mary Poppins contains theatrical smoke & fog effects, pyrotechnics, strobe lighting and loud noises.